Bristol Blenheim: Home front

-Blenheim squadrons were still in immediate and high demand after their withdrawal from France as part of the British action during the Norwegian campaign.
-Typically operating from bases in the northern areas of the British mainland, such as RAF Lossiemouth, flying for extended periods over the North Sea led to the weather posing almost as much of a risk as enemy combatants, particularly as most of the Blenheim IVs lacked any heating or deicing systems; in response, some aircraft were later equipped with boilers fixed onto the starboard engine exhaust.
-A sizeable number of losses occurred, caused by both enemy action and mid-air engine failures due to icing.
+Blenheim squadrons were still in demand after their withdrawal from France as part of the British action during the Norwegian campaign.
+Typically operating from bases in northern Britain, such as RAF Lossiemouth, flying for extended periods over the North Sea led to the weather posing almost as much of a risk as enemy combatants, particularly as most of the Blenheim IVs lacked heating or deicing systems and in response, some aircraft were fitted with boilers on the starboard engine exhaust.
+Heavy losses occurred, caused by both enemy action and engine failures due to icing.

 After the fall of France in June 1940, the Free French Air Force was formed at RAF Odiham, Hampshire, in the form of Groupe Mixte de Combat (GMC) 1, consisting of a mixed bag of Blenheims and Westland Lysander liaison/observation aircraft, which were later dispatched to North Africa and saw action against Italian and German forces.

 Blenheim units operated throughout the Battle of Britain, often taking heavy casualties, although they were never accorded the publicity of the fighter squadrons.
 From July to December 1940, Blenheims raided German-occupied airfields both in daylight and at night.
-Although most of these raids were unproductive, there were some successes; on 1 August five out of twelve Blenheims sent to attack Haamstede and Evere (Brussels) were able to bomb, destroying or heavily damaging three Bf 109s of II./JG 27 and apparently killing a Staffelkapitän identified as Hauptmann Albrecht von Ankum-Frank.
+Although most of these raids were unproductive, there were some successes; on 1 August five out of twelve Blenheims sent to attack Haamstede and Evere (Brussels) were able to bomb, damaging (50 per cent, 40 per cent and 10 per cent) three Bf 109Es of II./JG 27 at Leuwarden and apparently killing a Staffelkapitän identified as Hauptmann Albrecht von Ankum-Frank.
 Two other 109s were claimed by Blenheim gunners.
 Another successful raid on Haamstede was made by a single Blenheim on 7 August which destroyed one 109 of 4./JG 54, heavily damaged another, and caused lighter damage to four more.